Your credit score says a lot about you and the way you deal with money.

 Worst case scenario?

 Repeat offenders could be looking at a few years, especially if the IRS are the ones not being paid, but even missed mortgage payments can be forgiven in a year to 18 months if you pay up front and behave yourself in the meantime.

 You can’t fix the problem until you know what they know, so get in touch to get up to speed and start doing something about it.

-By just knowing, you’re a great deal better off than many, and are learning valuable lessons about how best to manage your money going forward, so look on the bright side and once you’re back on track, keep up the good work!
+By knowing your credit report, you’re a great deal better off than many and are learning valuable lessons about how best to manage your money going forward.
+So look on the bright side and once you’re back on track, keep up the good work!